-We know that Skin Care Upsets GI has real Science and Medical support.
+We know that proof that Skin Care Upsets GI has real Science and Medical support.
 But not every physician knows this yet.
 General acceptance will take some time.

 Knowing that Skin Care Upsets GI seems relevant but not enough people understand.
 Therefore, this is a real public health concern.
-Ceela believes we need to stop making skin creams with the same detergents we use in our vaccines.
-Using vaccine detergents/surfactants seems like an unnecessary risk.
+Ceela believes we need to reduce the use of detergents in our diet and skincare.
 Consequently, the combination of eczema or atopic dermatitis with creams containing common allergens and these detergents creates a real public health concern.
+We propose that this contributes to the rise in food allergies.

 The AAAAI.org represents the best allergists and advice from them is especially relevant.
 Ceela agrees that people with eczema or atopic dermatitis should not put common allergens on their skin.